Uttara Kannada

-Uttara Kannada is the fifth largest district in the Indian state of Karnataka, It is bordered by the state of Goa and Belagavi districts to the north, Dharwad District and Haveri District to the east, Shivamogga District, and Udupi District to the south, and the Laccadive Sea to the west.
-Karwar is the district headquarters, and Sirsi is the major commercial center in the district.

-The district's agroclimatic divisions include the coastal plain consisting of Karwar, Ankola, Kumta, Honnavar, Bhatkal taluks and Malenadu consisting of Sirsi, Siddapur, Yellapur, Haliyal, Dandeli, Joida, Mundgod taluks.
+Uttara Kannada is the fifth largest district in the Indian state of Karnataka.
+It is bordered by the state of Goa and Belagavi districts to the north, Dharwad and Haveri Districts to the east, Shivamogga and Udupi Districts to the south, and the Laccadive Sea to the west.
+Karwar is the district headquarters while Sirsi is the major commercial center in the district.
+The district's agroclimatic divisions include the coastal plain which consists of Karwar, Ankola, Kumta, Honnavar, the Bhatkal taluks and Malenadu, consisting of Sirsi, Siddapur, Yellapur, Haliyal, Dandeli, Joida and the Mundgod taluks.

 History

 Chaturmukha Basadi, Gerusoppa constructed by Rani Chennabhairadevi, considered to be longest reigning Pepper queen.